-- Photoelectric: these alarms detect smoldering fires quicker, and are often recommended because they are less likely to sound nuisance alarms.
-This means they will also be less likely to be disabled by a frustrated homeowners who doesn’t want to deal with nuisance alarms.
+- Photoelectric alarms detect smoldering fires quicker and are often recommended because they are less likely to sound nuisance alarms.
+This means they will also be less likely to be disabled by frustrated homeowners who don’t want to deal with nuisance alarms.
 These are the more expensive smoke alarm option.

-The CPSC (Consumer Product Safety Commision) suggest installing interconnected smoke alarms because they are the quickest to work and alert residents during a fire emergency.
+The CPSC (Consumer Product Safety Commission) suggest installing interconnected smoke alarms because they are the quickest to work and alert residents during a fire emergency.

-CPSC also says that situations where smoke alarms were on all floors meant they sounded in 37% of fires, alerting occupants 15% of the time.
+CPSC also states that situations, where smoke alarms were on all floors, meant they sounded in 37% of fires, alerting occupants 15% of the time.
 Instances where alarms weren’t on all floors, they only sounded 4% of time and this resulted in alerting occupants only 2% of the time.
-Homes that had interconnected smoke alarms sounded in over half of fires (53%) and alerted people in one-quarter of the fires (26%).
+Homes that had interconnected smoke alarms sounded in over half of the fires (53%) and alerted people in one-quarter of the fires (26%).